New Op-Ed: People Who Understand Section 230 Actually Love It

 Section 230, which says that websites aren’t liable for third-party content, has developed an increasingly bad reputation.
 In December, Pres.
 Trump vetoed a critical $740 billion military funding bill because Congress didn’t include a repeal of Section 230.
 Other DC insiders have criticized Section 230 as facilitating online “censorship” or a “gift” to Big Tech.
 Not surprisingly, after the withering criticism our elected politicians have directed towards Section 230, many Americans have become skeptical of the law.

 Unfortunately, Section 230’s plummeting reputation reflects widespread and significant misunderstandings about what the law says.
 Section 230 simply says that bad actors online are accountable for their wrongdoing, but others don’t share that responsibility.

 For most people, Section 230’s allocation of responsibility makes intuitive sense.
-Indeed, a survey conducted earlier this year by the Knight Foundation and Gallup confirmed this common-sense principle.
+Indeed, a survey conducted in 2020 by the Knight Foundation and Gallup confirmed this common-sense principle.

 The pollsters first asked survey respondents if they supported Section 230.
 A small majority said no. Then, the pollsters asked which approach survey respondents thought was best:

 - “Change [Section 230] and allow people to sue internet companies for content posted on their websites by an individual that causes them harm,” or

 - “Keep the law so that people cannot sue internet companies, but only the individual who posted the content on the website that causes them harm.”